 Add 4 teaspoon of pickle powder but you adjust according to your intake spice level.

-Add salt and allow it cook for 3-4 minutes in medium flame.
+Add salt and allow it to cook for 3-4 minutes in medium flame.

-Allow it to cool to the room temperature.
-Then transfer to glass or ceramic containers.
+Allow it to cool to room temperature.
+Then transfer to a glass or ceramic containers.

-It can be served immediately, but it does tastes great after 4 days.
+It can be served immediately, but it does taste great after 4 days.